-All instructional text is displayed in blue font colour in the template.
+All instructional text is displayed in blue font color in the template.
 These should be deleted prior to the document being distributed for review and approval.

 Update text within square brackets which is placeholder text with relevant text.

 E.g. [yyyymmdd] should be changed to latest date 20190305